Bond Program FAQs

 What is the Bond Management Team (BMT), and what is their role?

-What is Measure E and Measure LB?
+What are Measure E, Measure LB, and Measure AC?

 What is the Citizens’ Oversight Committee and what do they do?